11 Habits for Cultivating Gratitude (Even in Hard Times) - a little dose of happy - aldohappy.com Blog

 So, adjust your expectations to what someone can realistically offer – you’ll be much more likely to appreciate them for who they are and what they do!

-When you let go of unrealistic expectations, you’ll find it easier to feel gratitude.
+When you let go of unrealistic expectations, you’ll find it easier to feel grateful.

-Holding onto anger and resentment will only make you feel bitter and take you down a path of negative emotions.
-Let go of any negative feelings you’re holding onto and make room for gratitude.
+Holding onto anger and resentment will only make you feel bitter and take you down a path of negativity.
+Let go of any negative emotions you’re holding onto and make room for gratitude.
 You need to do this for both yourself and your loved ones.

 Forgiving others is equally as important.
 Remember that most people, especially those who care about you, won’t wrong you out of spite.
 Maybe they had a bad day or are going through a difficult time – we frequently aren’t aware of someone else’s circumstances.

 Instead of anger, use this as an opportunity for gratitude meditation.
-Put yourself in their shoes and try to see things from their perspective.
-Remember, a good friend will essentially always have your best interests in mind and truly care about your well-being.
+Put yourself in the other person’s shoes and try to see things from their perspective.
+Remember, a good friend always has your best interests in mind and truly cares about your well-being.
+Express gratitude for that and forgive them for any mistakes they may have made.

 There’s a lot in life we can’t control.
 But what we can control, and what people will remember, is how we act during difficult times.
-Showing compassion, understanding, and gratefulness will always be remembered and appreciated.
-So, if for nothing else, thank them for being in your life!
+Showing compassion, understanding, and forgiveness will always be remembered and appreciated.

 Final Thoughts